AxonIQ/bike-rental-workshop/README.md

 ## Part 1: Building Rental monolith

-The workshop consists of a number of exercises to be completed in sequence, thus building the `rental` app and connecting its process to the `payment` application, which has already been built.
+The workshop consists of a number of exercises to be completed in sequence, thus building the `rental` module and connecting its process to the `payment` module, which has already been built.

 In this exercise, the command model of the `rental` boundary context will be implemented.